 Rare to find boots with these soles.

 Polyurethane is rapidly becoming the most popular sole material, thanks to the seriously impressive benefits of this relatively new organic polymer.
 Polyurethane, or PU, as it’s widely known, is a natural progression in sole technology.

 When you list the requirements for a great sole, you usually have to pick one material over another; leather for comfort and style, Vibram for durability, and so on.
 But with PU, science has found a way to blend as many features as possible into one material.

 Polyurethane is low-density, flexible, and cheap to produce, making it an ideal material for a boot sole.
-It is flexible, elastic, and incredibly comfortable, but with a durability that’s allied with that comfort too.
+It’s flexible, elastic, and incredibly comfortable while remaining super durable.

-You can find PU soles on anything from safety boots to sandals, running shoes, and Wellington boots, and thanks to being pretty much waterproof, its benefits are almost limitless.
-Leather is more stylish and breathes better, but your PU boots will last a lot longer and cost a lot less.
+You can find PU soles on anything from safety boots to sandals, running shoes, and Wellington boots, and thanks to being pretty much waterproof, its benefits are plenty.
+While leather is more stylish and breathes better, your PU boots will last a lot longer and cost a lot less.

 More durable than leather.

 It doesn’t lose comfort over time as EVA does.